The Classics, Part 9

 This led to the slogan “All Power to the Soviets”, and Thesis 5 then says “to return to a parliamentary republic from the Soviets of Workers' Deputies would be a retrograde step.”

 Thesis 8 says: “It is not our immediate task to "introduce" socialism, but only to bring social production and the distribution of products at once under the control of the Soviets of Workers' Deputies.”

 In other words, the bourgeois dictatorship was to be replaced at once by a dictatorship over the bourgeoisie.

 Thesis 9 proposes to change the Party’s name from “Social Democrat” (RSDLP) to “Communist Party.”

-So much of this did come to pass, as we know, that it is difficult to imagine that Lenin’s support for these demands, among the leadership and even among the strictly Bolshevik leadership, was quite small.
+So much of this did come to pass, as we know, that it is difficult to imagine that Lenin’s support for these demands at the time, among the leadership and even among the strictly Bolshevik leadership, was small.

-But Lenin knew how the base of the Party was constructed and how it was reproducing itself.
+But what we have noted before, and which was manifest at the Second and Third Congresses of the RSDLP, applied again.
+Lenin knew how the base of the Party was constructed and how it was reproducing itself.
 Hence he was able to be bold.
-He knew that the Bolshevik cadre force as a whole, and potentially the entire working masses of Russia, were behind his proposals, or soon would be.
+He knew that the cadre force of the Bolsheviks as a whole, and potentially the entire working masses of Russia, were behind his proposals, or soon would be.
 And so it came to pass.

 · The above is to introduce the original reading-text: The April Theses, 1917, Lenin.